Building confidence. Making strides.

 We offer our transformative Middle School experience early, by transitioning our students in 4th Grade — an unusual arrangement that allows younger minds to engage more complex ideas taught by subject specialists sooner.
 Our unique Middle School building reflects that purpose, a serene, well-ordered space where deep thinking and intent concentration spins naturally out of unvarnished interiors and orderly spaces.

-Meet the Middle School Head, Mr. Joel Bicknell.
+Meet the new Middle School Head, Ms. Jennifer Whisenhunt White ’89.